 Figure 1(a) illustrates the intuition behind the importance of the a priori set-membership probability.
-Consider a generic system composed of a user, a main memory containing all the data, and a cache with a subset of the data.
-When the user needs to read a piece of data, it can simply access the main memory directly, with a cost of 10.
-Alternatively, it can also
+Consider a generic system composed of a user, a main memory containing all the Isaac Keslassy Technion isaac@ee.technion.ac.il

 (a) Illustration of the importance of the a priori set-membership probability.
 When the user needs element x (illustrated as an arrival of a query for x), there are two options.
 First, to access the main memory with a fixed cost of 10.
 Second, to look for it in the cache.
 With some probability, it is indeed there and the cost is only 1.
-With the complementary probability, it is not there and the user has to also access the main memory with a total cost of 1+10 = 11.
+With the complementary probability, it is not there and the user has to also access the main memory with a total cost of 1 + 10 = 11.